-Shuyi S. Chen, (CV) Professor of Meteorology and Physical Oceanography
+Shuyi S. Chen, (CV, pdf) Professor of Meteorology and Physical Oceanography

 Dr. Chen is a recipient of the NASA’s Group Award on Tropical Convection Program in 2006.
 She served on a panel of experts for the Congressional briefing on the National Hurricane Initiative at U.S. Senate and House of Representatives in July 2007, and later testified at the Joint Hearing on The State of Hurricane Research and the National Hurricane Research Initiative Act of 2007, before the Committees on Energy and Environment, Research and Science Education, and Science and Technology of United States House of Representatives in June 2008.
 In 2013, she testified at the Congressional Hearing before the Committee on Environment on Restoring U.S. Leadership in Weather Forecasting.
 Dr. Chen served as an Editor for Weather and Forecasting journal of the American Meteorological Society.
 She is a member of the National Academies Board on Atmospheric Sciences and Climate (BASC) and a Fellow of American Meteorological Society.